 Did you do each of these BEFORE going to NICU?
-Review the clinical site tool objectives found on Blackboard Read the appropriate chapters in the Pediatrics textbook (Suggest: chapters on prematurity and high risk newborn) Read NICU sections of the UMC student manual (located on Blackboard course content page) Listen to orientation Podcast (see Blackboard) Bring these with you to NICU: Print a copy of the NICU site tool from Blackboard to review and bring with you to gather needed information Submit the completed site tool through Blackboard by 1700 on the Sunday following the rotation on Thursday or Friday.
+Review the clinical site tool objectives found on Blackboard Read the appropriate chapters in the Pediatrics textbook (Suggest: chapters on prematurity and high risk newborn) Read NICU sections of the UMC student manual (located on Blackboard course content page) Bring these with you to NICU: Print a copy of the NICU site tool from Blackboard to review and bring with you to gather needed information Submit the completed site tool through Blackboard by 1700 on the Sunday following the rotation on Thursday or Friday.